speechbrain/speechbrain/recipes/WHAMandWHAMR/separation/README.md

 # Training time
 It takes about 2h 30 min for WHAMR!
 (DynamicMixing) and WHAM! on a NVIDIA V100 (32GB).

+The output folder with the logs for WHAMR! can be found [here](https://drive.google.com/drive/folders/1m1xfx2ojf7qgOyscJVVCQFRY0VRl0rdi?usp=sharing).
+The output folder with the logs for WHAM! can be found [here](https://drive.google.com/drive/folders/1dIAT8hZxvdJPZNUb8Zkk3BuN7GZ9-mZb?usp=sharing).

 # Pretrained Models:
 Pretrained models for SepFormer on WHAM!, WHAMR! datasets can be found through huggingface: